school-of-data/GIS-curriculum/bangladesh/module9/module9.md

 Figure 9.32 - Distribution of population that lives below 20m in Rajshahi division, represented at a 30m resolution.

 If we are interested in the total number of people living below 20m in Rajshahi division and not the geographical distribution per 30 m spatial resolution, then we need to sum up all pixel values of the raster layer output.
-One way to obtain this number is to transform the output from raster to vector and them [....]

 To do that go to **Raster ‣ Conversion ‣ Polygonize (Raster to Vector)** (see figure 9.33a).